kiecphrase/calendartoy/README.md

 # calendar_toy

-## V 6.0
+## V 6.3

-working on integration of ics generator with older versions of the toy to create strong base for the future.
+~~working on integration of ics generator with older versions of the toy to create~~ ~~strong base for the future.~~

+JS works really well on mobile.
+Download ics can be opened in google calendar and outlook (iCal unconfirmed but VERY LIKELY)

 ## TODO:

-- [ ] Work on integrating form values to create ics
+- [X] Work on integrating form values to create ics
 - [ ] Make sure licensing is correct
+- [ ] Get quick action / streamline process on non-mobile system